Robert A. Braeunig

 Up until now everything we've done has been in U.S. Customary Units (FPS system).
 This is not my preferred system but it is used in nearly all historical NASA documentation from the Apollo era – it has just been easier to use the units presented in the reference documents.
 However, for the simulation I've converted everything to metric units (MKS system).
 To convert units in the simulation back to FPS units, use the following conversion factors:

 The Saturn V Launch Simulation produced results very close to those of the actual launch of Apollo 11, though not an exact match.
-There were enough approximations and simplifications made that an exact reproduction was never to be expected.
 The following table compares the simulation to real Apollo 11 ascent phase data.
 Apollo 11 data is in black and the simulated data is in red.

 |Mach 1 achieved||01:06.3